Combining categorical arrays

-This example shows how to merge arrays of categorical variables.
+This example shows how to combine arrays of categorical variables.

 Creating categorical arrays

-Let's create an array of categorical values that stores lunchtime drink requests for 25 students in a group A
+Let's create an array of categorical values where the lunch break beverage preferences are stored for 25 students in a group.
+A.

 using Random, CategoricalArrays